davidmm01/random_vid/README.md

 Simple script that generates and plays a randomly ordered playlist in VLC from a provided path.
 You must have VLC installed, and you must be able to call `vlc` from the command line to launch it.

+## Python Dependencies

+None!
+This script only uses python built-ins.

 ## Usage/Examples

 Run the program: